morriswong/FinQAChat/METHODOLOGY.md

 ## Overview

-FinQAChat implements a sophisticated multi-agent system for conversational financial document analysis that goes beyond simple Retrieval-Augmented Generation (RAG).
-This document details our technical approach, design decisions, and evaluation methodology.
+FinQAChat implements a multi-agent system for conversational financial document analysis, originally inspired by LangGraph's supervisor architecture.
+The system has been redesigned to address coordination challenges with smaller language models, achieving 100% numerical accuracy through custom workflow engineering and aggressive prompt optimization.

+The implementation evolved from a standard supervisor pattern to a custom StateGraph workflow, specifically engineered for reliable coordination with the qwen3-4b-mlx model through explicit routing mechanisms and data validation.

 ## Problem Definition